Academic Policies & Procedures

 Students’ academic standings are determined at the end of each major semester/trimester, or at the time transfer work is recorded or grade changes are processed.
 Students’ cumulative GPAs determine one of the following academic standards: (1) Good Standing; (2) Probation; (3) Continued Probation; and (4) Academic Dismissal.
 Academic Dismissal is imposed only at the end of a major semester/trimester on any student enrolled for eight or more semester hours.

-Return to Good Standing: Students will be removed from Probation/Continued Probation and returned to Good Standing if they achieve the required cumulative grade point average.
+• Return to Good Standing: Students will be removed from Probation/Continued Probation and returned to Good Standing if they achieve the required 2.00 cumulative GPA.

-Academic Dismissal: Students who fail to achieve the required cumulative grade point average to be removed from probation or do not earn at least the 2.25 GPA for the current semester/trimester will be academically dismissed.
-Students who fail to achieve above a cumulative 1.0 cumulative grade point average after any semester will be academically dismissed.
-Student records will be review prior to dismissal.
+• Academic Dismissal: Students who fail to achieve the required 2.00 cumulative grade point average to be removed from probation or do not earn at least the 2.25 GPA for the current semester/trimester will be academically dismissed.
+Students who fail to achieve above a 1.0 cumulative grade point average for any semester will be academically dismissed.

 A student placed on probation or continued probation: